Talimogene Laherparepvec (Imlygic®, T-VEC)

 Flu-Like Symptoms

-You may experience fever, chills, aches, and pains.
-Your doctor or nurse can recommend medication and other strategies to relieve these symptoms.
+You may have fever, chills, aches, and pains.
+Your provider can recommend medication and other strategies to relieve these symptoms.
 This most often occurs during the first 3 months of treatment.

 Injection Site Complications and Pain